 You will be able to understand how to make use of an elliptical trainer when you are recovering from a knee injury upon going through the video below.

 Q4: What are the other factors that I should take into consideration while choosing between a Recumbent bike or an elliptical trainer?

 A4: There isn’t too much between a Recumbent bike and an elliptical trainer.
-Both these workout equipments will help you to carry out efficient cardio sessions to help you lose weight, aid you in maintaining proper shape and enhance your stamina without putting too much stress on your joints and lastly strengthen and tone your upper and lower body.
+Both this workout equipment will help you to carry out efficient cardio sessions to help you lose weight, aid you in maintaining proper shape and enhance your stamina without putting too much stress on your joints and lastly strengthen and tone your upper and lower body.
 Two defining factors between choosing either a Recumbent bike or an elliptical trainer is the amount of space they take up and their price.
 The Recumbent bike will require a greater amount of space to be accommodated.
 However, it will cost way less for you to buy a recumbent bike in comparison to an Elliptical trainer.
-We urge you to take these two factors into consideration while buying these workout equipment.
+We urge you to consider these two factors while buying this workout equipment.

 Q5: Would a Recumbent bike or an Elliptical bike be more suited for elderly people?

 A5: A recumbent bike will be well suited for elderly people.
 Also, if you suffer from back pain or weak joints, then a recumbent bike will be ideal for you.
 You can easily get on and off this bike.
 The backrest on this bike will make sure that your spine is properly supposed during your workouts.
 You will be able to maintain proper posture at all times during your rides.

 ➥ We have a very good selection of recumbent exercise bikes for senior citizens, we suggest, you have a look!